-During fiscal 2017, the Audit Committee met eight times.
-In the exercise of its duties and responsibilities, the Committee members reviewed and discussed the audited financial statements for fiscal 2017 with management and the independent registered public accounting firm.
-In addition, the Audit Committee members met to discuss the earnings press releases and interim financial information with the Chairman, President and Chief Executive Officer, the Senior Vice President-Finance and Chief Financial Officer, the Vice President and Controller, and the independent registered public accounting firm prior to public release.
+During fiscal 2022, the Audit Committee met eight times.
+In the exercise of its duties and responsibilities, the Committee members reviewed and discussed the audited financial statements for fiscal 2022 with management and the independent registered public accounting firm, as well as critical audit matters addressed during the audit.
+During the above-referenced meetings, the Audit Committee members also discussed the earnings press releases and interim financial information with the Chairman, President and Chief Executive Officer, the Senior Vice President-Finance and Chief Financial Officer, the Vice President and Controller, and the independent registered public accounting firm prior to public release.

-The Audit Committee also discussed with the independent registered public accounting firm those matters required to be discussed by the Public Company Accounting Oversight Board's ("PCAOB") Auditing Standard No. 1301, Communications with Audit Committees.
-In addition, the independent registered public accounting firm provided to the Audit Committee the written disclosures required by PCAOB Ethics and Independence Rule 3526, Communication with Audit Committees Concerning Independence, and the Audit Committee discussed with the independent registered public accounting firm their independence.
-Based on their review and discussions and subject to the limitations on the role and responsibilities of the Audit Committee in its charter, the Audit Committee recommended to the Board that the audited financial statements be included in Snap-on's Annual Report to shareholders on Form 10-K to be filed with the SEC.
+The Audit Committee also discussed with the independent registered public accounting firm those matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board ("PCAOB") and the SEC.
+In addition, the independent registered public accounting firm provided to the Audit Committee the written disclosures required by the applicable standards of the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence, and the Audit Committee discussed with the independent registered public accounting firm their independence.
+Based on their review and discussions and subject to the limitations on the role and responsibilities of the Audit Committee in its charter, the Audit Committee recommended to the Board that the audited financial statements be included in Snap-on's Annual Report to Shareholders on Form 10-K to be filed with the SEC.

-Nathan J. Jones, Chair Karen L. Daniel Ruth Ann M. Gillis
+Nathan J. Jones, Chair Ruth Ann M. Gillis Donald J. Stebbins